 Like pink, violet is an underappreciated color in modern logo design.
 Not many companies tend to use it.
 But those who do often find their place in the sun.
 Think of Yahoo, Taco Bell, Twitch, Wonka, Viber, Benq.

 As the color of earth and wood, brown embodies everything practical, stable, down-to-earth, conservative, and reliable.
 Brown gives support and comfort.
 It’s the color of strength, maturity, and safety.
 Sometimes it can even replace green as a symbol of eco-awareness or organic products.

-The most common negative connotations related to this color include dullness, cheapness, inactivity, depression, suffocation, rigidity, and…bathroom related activities.
-It doesn’t really work for leisure, finance, IT, or beauty brands, unfortunately.
+The most common negative connotations related to this color include dullness, cheapness, inactivity, depression, suffocation, rigidity, and bodily waste.
+It doesn’t tend to work for leisure, finance, IT, or beauty brands, unfortunately.

 Brown is good for agriculture, food, transport, and family products.
 Such brands as M&M’s, UGG, Paulig, Hershey’s, A&W made brown their own to communicate their values.
 UPS is probably the most well-known brown-based logo.
 The combo of gold and brown is iconic enough that they once had a campaign that just said “what can brown do for you?”

 Grey is one of the most interesting colors for creating a brand identity.
 It is associated with professionalism, conservatism, dignity, classics, stability, modesty.
 Grey in your logo makes a startup look serious, professional, and credible.
 Just like silver, it has a “hi-tech” feeling to it.
 Grey is versatile and can convey different messages depending on the other colors in the logo (which is good for rebranding).